-The baccalaureate and master's nursing program at the University of Houston-Victoria is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036, Telephone 202-887-6791, www.aacn.nche.edu/ccne-accreditation.
+The School of Nursing has full approval from the Texas Board of Nursing.
+The RN-BSN program, Second Degree BSN program, and MSN program in Nurse Administration, Nurse Education, and Family Nurse Practitioner have approval from the Texas Higher Education Coordinating Board.
+The baccalaureate degree in nursing and master's degree in nursing program at the University of Houston-Victoria are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC.
+20036, Telephone 202-887-6791, www.aacn.nche.edu/ccne-accreditation.